flashxio/FlashX-doc/pages/FlashGraphR-user-guide.md

 Before running any graph algorithms on a graph, users need to first load the graph to FlashGraphR.
 There are multiple ways of loading a graph to FlashGraphR.

-* Load a graph from a file that contains an edge list in the text format in Linux filesystem:
+* Load a graph from a text file that contains an edge list in Linux filesystem:
-`g <- fg.load.graph("edge_list_file")`.
+`g <- fg.load.graph("/path/to/edge/list/file")`.
 FlashGraphR reads the graph in the edge list file and converts it into the FlashGraph format.
 The graph is kept in memory.
 The function returns a FlashGraphR object.
+To utilize SSDs, a user should pass `in.mem=FALSE` to this function.
+In this case, the graph is constructed and stored on SSDs.
 * Load a graph from a file that contains a graph in the FlashGraph format:
-`g <- fg.load.graph("adj_list_file", index="index_file")`.
+`g <- fg.load.graph("/path/to/adj/list/file", index="/path/to/index/file")`.
 A graph in the FlashGraph format has two parts: the graph file and the index file.
 When users specify an index file, FlashGraphR assumes that the input graph file is in the FlashGraph format.
 FlashGraphR reads the graph and its index and keeps them in memory.
 The function returns a FlashGraphR object.
-* Load a graph from iGraph.
-`g <- fg.load.igraph(ig)`.
-FlashGraphR converts the iGraph object into the FlashGraph format and keeps it in memory.
-The function returns a FlashGraphR object.
-* Load a graph in the FlashGraph format to SAFS.
-Users need to use a SAFS tool [SAFS-util](https://github.com/icoming/FlashGraph/wiki/SAFS-user-manual#utility-tool-in-safs) to load a graph in the FlashGraph format to SAFS.
-Later, FlashGraphR can perform graph algorithms on the graph without loading it to memory.
-Right now, this is the only way of realizing the full power of FlashGraph to perform graph analysis.
-After loading a graph to SAFS, users need to invoke `fg.get.graph` to get a FlashGraphR object to access a graph on SAFS.

 ## The graph algorithms